FC Chayka-VMS Sevastopol: History

-In 1997, the club has already called Chornomorets Sevastopol as a participant in Ukraine's final tournament of amateur teams qualified for the Second League Group B. In the 1999–2000 season, took 11th place in their group, but again by the financial problems did not join the tournament in the next season.
+In 1997, the club has been replaced with Chernomorets Sevastopol (representing the Russian Black Sea Fleet) as a participant in Ukraine's final tournament of amateur teams qualified for the Second League Group B. In the 1999–2000 season, took 11th place in their group, but again by the financial problems did not join the tournament in the next season.

 In 2001, already as Chayka-VMS Sevastopol (VMS – abbreviation for Navy (Military Marine Forces)) has been reported for the third time the tournament in the Second League.
 He finished last in 18th place in its group and was deprived of a professional status.

 The club disbanded in 2002, founded a new club PFC Sevastopol who continued the tradition of football.